-One of the best descriptions of membership in the Episcopal Church comes form Richard Giles' book Always Open: Being Anglican Today, is “loitering with intent.”
+One of the best descriptions of membership in the Episcopal Church comes from Richard Giles' book Always Open: Being Anglican Today.
+He says that membership is really just “loitering with intent.”
 (In case you didn't know, Anglicanism is the worldwide Church Communion of which the Episcopal Church is a rather small part).
 In general, this describes our attitude toward membership pretty well.
-If one of the clergy or staff get hold of your email address or, God forbid, your home address and phone number, you’ll end up on the mailing lists, be asked to join is in service of some kind, and even get a birthday card from the Rector.
+If one of the clergy or staff get hold of your email address or, God forbid, your home address and phone number, you’ll end up on the mailing lists, be asked to join us in service of some kind, and even get a birthday card from the Rector.
 If not, once we get to know you, we’ll think of you as part of the gang even if your name never shows up in the official records.

 The fact is, no one at St. John’s is going to compel you into anything.
 That’s not how we work.
 We don't even insist that you believe the same things we believe.
 Whereas some churches or denominations insist that you believe first, learn to behave second, and only then are you invited to belong; in the Episcopal Church, it works in the opposite direction.
 First off, you belong the moment you walk in the door.
 Then, if if you give us a chance, we’ll teach you how to behave (When am I supposed to cross myself anyway?
 What's a narthex?).
 Lastly, we hope you’ll come to know the God of grace and love we proclaim.
 Instead of compelling folks into membership, Giles says, “we aim to create the kind of local Christian community in which you will want to do more, because you are known and valued, and your gifts recognized.
 Once you have decided to jump in with both feet, you have real scope for effective Christian service and for influencing the Church’s way ahead.”
 If you've come to St. John’s long enough to get the Eagle (or we somehow figured out your mailing address), then we hope you have found St. John’s to be just that, the kind of Christian community that calls you into a deeper relationship with that very same God of grace and love.